nathaneltitane/dextop/README.md

 To run the way it does and transition seemlessly in between Termux and the container instance of your choice, Dextop is built a certain way, loads and links scripts, configuration files and utilities to enhance your Android-based workstation experience.

-It is highly recommended to install Dextop on a fresh Termux install to benefit from a clean slate and snappy experience, although you can always attempt setting it up on an already existing setup:
+It is highly recommended to install Dextop on a fresh Termux install to benefit from a clean slate and snappy experience, although you can always attempt deploying it on an already existing setup:

 **Backing up your existing setup by following the [Termux backup recommendations](https://wiki.termux.com/wiki/Backing_up_Termux) is a must as the Dextop project will not be held responsible for any overrides, file corruptions or deletions caused by the installation and configuration process - you have been warned.**